apigee/apigee-client-php/README.md

 ## Unit Tests

-Setup the test suite using [Composer](http://getcomposer.org/) if has not already done:
+Setup the test suite using [Composer](http://getcomposer.org/) if it has not already done:

 ```
 $ composer install --dev